 What do you believe?

 I wonder what you think.
-Do you agree that Greek myths prove the Bible is fake?
+Do you agree with me that Greek myths prove the Bible is fake?

 Pin it … Share it